The Henry Ford

-Marc Greuther is chief curator of The Henry Ford and curator of their industrial and design collections.
-He has a bachelors of arts from the Courtauld Institute of Art, University of London and over 20 years of experience with industrial technology at The Henry Ford.
-His seven years as a member of the institution’s Historic Operating Machinery unit involved him in the operation and troubleshooting of a wide range of artifacts, from 19th century machine tools and steam engines to late 20th century robots and production equipment.
-His studies in art history and the history of technology have tended to focus on their overlapping areas rather than their contrasts.
-Greuther has written articles for the Society for the History of Technology’s quarterly Technology and Culture and more recently Make magazine.
-His current projects include advisory input on a PBS documentary on electricity and content for The Henry Ford’s OnInnovation website.
+Marc Greuther is chief curator and senior director of historical resources at The Henry Ford—which earned IDSA's Special Award 2016.
+He has a bachelor’s degree in art history from the Courtauld Institute of Art, University of London, and has nearly three decades of xperience with collections at The Henry Ford.
+His seven years as a member of the institution’s Historic Operating Machinery Unit involved him in the operational stewardship of a wide range of artifacts—from 19th century machine tools and steam engines to late 20thcentury robots and production equipment.